codio/tutorial_yo_angular/.guides/sections.md

 You can deselect options using the spacebar.
 Let’s roll with the defaults.
 (So if you have been playing around with the spacebar, make sure that all the modules are marked as green.)

 Okay, hit enter once your inputs look like you see above.
 Yeoman will automatically scaffold out your app, grab your dependencies, and pull in a few useful Grunt tasks for your workflow.
-After a short wait it will be ready.
+After a short wait and a request for you to confirm bower anonymously report usage statistics it will be ready.

 Don't worry if you see a log error like this followed by other errors